junliangma/Data/README.md

-# Synthetic and image datasets in the paper.
+# Synthetic and image datasets